Love Lady Larla

 Kat dropped to a squat and prodded at Shine’s bruises.
 The pain made her wince and smile even more.
 “I saw it.
 Why you, though?”

 “Same as always.
 I smile.
 They hate it and I smile more, so they do things like that.
 You should go.
 Go on.”
-She tried to move again.
-She pressed her palms to the ground and twisted herself around, shoulder pressed against the sleek alley walls that reached high up to the roof of The Pit.
-A pair of dim lanterns, one at each end, stretched a sliver of silver light across the alleyway that dimmed Kat’s ginger hair to a dull grey.
+Shine tried to move again.
+She pressed her palms to the ground and twisted herself around, shoulder against the sleek alley walls that reached high up to the roof of The Pit.
+A pair of dim lanterns, one at each end, stretched silver light across the alleyway that dimmed Kat’s ginger hair to a dull grey.
 Her skin swum like ghostly waves.

 “I’ll help you up.”
 Kat found Shine’s arm and wrapped it around her neck, giving it a tug.